samanklesaria/samanklesaria.github.io/_posts/2025-03-12-Better Clusters.md

+---
+title: Topic Extraction (Old and New)
+category: inference
+excerpt: >
+  How do you find thematic clusters in a large corpus of text documents?
+There are the standared algorithms baked into `sklearn`: k-means, nonnegative matrix factorization and LDA.
+But contemporary NLP has largely moved on from bag-of-words representations.
+Can I get better results with some pretrained transformer models?
+In this notebook, I'll be playing around with topic extraction: first with some small language models from huggingface, then with some larger ones from langchain.
+---

 ## Topic Extraction: Old and New

 How do you find thematic clusters in a large corpus of text documents?
 There are the standared algorithms baked into `sklearn`: k-means, nonnegative matrix factorization and LDA.
 But contemporary NLP has largely moved on from bag-of-words representations.
 Can I get better results with some pretrained transformer models?
 In this notebook, I'll be playing around with topic extraction: first with some small language models from huggingface, then with some larger ones from langchain.